Chouffy/chouffy.github.io/docs/Software/Home Assistant.md

 * Get an attribute value with a space: use `{{ states.sensor.abc.attributes["X Y Z"] }}`
 * Use Developer Tools → Services and Template to try out
 ### Statistics
+- Energy statistics can be corrected in Developer tools → Statistics → Adjust sum
 - [How to fix statistic data - Forum post](https://community.home-assistant.io/t/how-to-fix-statistics-data-e-g-energy-data/360966)
 #### Clean the Statistics/Recorder database
 Using the [[Secure Shell Protocol|SSH]] add-on: